PentagonToy/CSC-HPC-Guide/python-environment/smartsim-environment.md

 ## 8. Register the Jupyter Kernel

 Run once per architecture.
-Rather than baking `ENV_PREFIX` and Julia/JAX environment variables directly into `kernel.json`, the kernel now runs through a small launcher wrapper that sources the exact same loader used interactively — so a notebook kernel always matches a terminal session, including whatever the loader does at that moment.
+Rather than baking `ENV_PREFIX` and Julia/JAX environment variables directly into `kernel.json`, the kernel runs through a small launcher wrapper that sources the exact same loader used interactively — so a notebook kernel always matches a terminal session, including whether PySR/Julia is even configured.

 ```bash
 source "$BASE_SCRATCH/Python4SmartSim.sh"